Om gram grim graum sah gurave namah Om jhram jhreem jroum sah gurave namah

 Occasionally generates serious mental effort.
 Less mundane bondage and more conceptual bondage than Guru-Makara.

-If Guru is otherwise damaged, the native may become committed to the development of grand but rigid conceptual schemes which have the potential to be quite harmful since they lack compassion.
+If the teachings of Professor Guru are subject to prolonged and repeating lessons (usually via constrictive drishti) the native may become committed to the development of grand but rigid conceptual schemes which have the potential to be quite harmful since they lack compassion.

-Q: My lagnesha Guru in Kumbha - will it give "good" results?
+Q: My lagnesha Guru-Kumbha - will it give good results?

-Every placement in Jyotisha is "good" for some purposes and possibly less good for other purposes.
+Every placement in Jyotisha is good for some purposes and offers less utility for other purposes.

 Whether the graha contributes to the native 's wisdom and happiness life will depend upon the nature of the person's conscious and unconscious social-material goals and values, conscious and unconscious emotional expectations and reactions, and conscious spiritual beliefs.

-Lagnesha = a trine lord (trines = kona = bhava 1, 5, 9) which contains instructions on how to manifest a precious physical body, how to manage its vital energies, and how to grow a social personality.
+Being a trikonapathi, the Lagnesha contains wisdom-promoting instructions on how to manifest the unfolding patterns of the precious physical body, how to manage its vital energies, and how to grow a developed personality integrity

 These are great powers and clearly you have obtained them since you have manifested a body and maintained it for several decades!

-Dharmakaraka Guru is a natural teacher, father (L-4, lord of parental chandra) and friend (L-11 from Chandra).
+Dharmakaraka Guru is a natural teacher, father (bandesha-4 , lord of parental chandra) and friend (Vriddhipathi-11 from Chandra).

 Overall Brihas-pati brings many, many blessings.